Cadasta/fp-web/DEMODALISATION-NOTES.md

 at Rails programming.
 (I've done some, but not much, and I don't like Rails very much, but it's what's there for Field Papers.
 We'll work on the "See one, do one, teach one" basis that doctors do...)

+## Things to clean

+1. big_map.css not compiling
+2. routes are a bit funny b/c we're using an explicite route with 'compose'.
+   'show' is kind of right, but not quite.
+3. gems: mapbox-rails
+4. <script> at the bottom of show.html.erb should be moved into a seperate js file or cleaned up.